Laranjeiras: Explore the Rich Cultural Heritage

 Laranjeiras SE - Museu Afro-Brasileiro

-6. Laranjeiras Museum of Sacred Art
+6. Museum of Sacred Art of Laranjeiras

 Museu de Arte Sacra de Laranjeiras

-7. Engenho Retiro
+7. Retiro Mill

-Engenho Retiro in Laranjeiras SE
+Engenho Retiro em Laranjeiras SE

-Engenho Retiro in Laranjeiras SE
+Retiro Mill in Laranjeiras SE

-8. Ti Herculano House
+8. Ti Herculano’s house

 Its owner, Herculano Barbosa, was a freed African who led the Nagô cult in Laranjeiras until his death in 1907.

-The house appears in his inventory as a farm, neighbouring the old Engenho da Comandaroba, with a yard that stretched down to the Cotinguiba river – a stretch of which still remains.
-When the house was inherited by the widow Bernarda Barbosa, Ti Herculano’s saints passed into the care of her descendants.
+The house appears in his inventory as a farm, adjacent to the old Engenho da Comandaroba, with a courtyard that extended down to the Cotinguiba River, a stretch of which still exists.

-The position of head of the group was passed on to Umbelina Araújo who, at the beginning of the 20th century, began to hold part of the festivities at her home – the Terreiro de Santa Bárbara Virgem, in Rua da Cacimba.
+Umbelina Araújo became the leader of the group, and at the beginning of the 20th century she began to hold some of the festivities in her home, the Terreiro de Santa Bárbara Virgem, in Rua da Cacimba.
+The Casa de Ti Herculano remains the main house and reference point for the Nagô tradition in Laranjeiras.

-9. Regional Festivals
+9. Regional festivals

 The groups take to the streets on the second Sunday in October to the percussive sound of the timbau, cuica, caceteira and tabaque.